Here’s What It’s Like To Call Out Your Boss

 Erica Hartwig gave birth on a Saturday.
-And, though she had previously arranged to work from home during her maternity leave, the following week her boss’ assistant informed her that the company had decided not to honor her maternity leave.
-Instead, they offered her six to twelve weeks — unpaid.
+And though she had previously arranged to work from home during her maternity leave, the following week her boss’ assistant informed her that the company had decided not to honour her maternity leave.
+Instead, they offered her six to 12 weeks — unpaid.

 Advertisement